segment-boneyard/winston-logger/Readme.md

 # winston-logger

-  Create a simple winston logger using a simple API.
+  Create a winston logger using a simple API.

 ## Example